table1/framework-site/content/collections/doc_guides/settings-yml.md

 ---
 ## Overview

 Every Framework project has a `settings.yml` file that controls project-specific settings.
-You can edit it directly or through the GUI.
+You can edit it directly in your project root or through the GUI, by selecting the project after running `framework::gui()`.

 Settings use the config package's environment format with a `default:` key (and optional environment overrides like `production:`).

 ## Split Files